MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online.md

 ### Local debugging with Azure Machine Learning inference HTTP server

 You can debug your scoring script locally by using the Azure Machine Learning inference HTTP server.
-The HTTP server is a Python package that exposes your scoring function as an HTTP endpoint and wraps the Flask server code and dependencies into a singular package.
+The HTTP server is a Python package that exposes your scoring function as an HTTP endpoint and wraps the Flask server code and dependencies into a single package.

 Azure Machine Learning includes an HTTP server in the [prebuilt Docker images for inference](concept-prebuilt-docker-images-inference.md) used to deploy a model.
-By using the package alone, you can deploy the model locally for production, and you can also easily validate your scoring (entry) script in a local development environment.
+By using the package alone, you can deploy the model locally for production, and you can also easily validate your entry scoring script in a local development environment.
 If there's a problem with the scoring script, the server returns an error and the location where the error occurred.
 You can also use Visual Studio Code to debug with the Azure Machine Learning inference HTTP server.

 > [!TIP]
 > You can use the Azure Machine Learning inference HTTP server Python package to debug your scoring script locally without Docker Engine.
 Debugging with the inference server helps you to debug the scoring script before deploying to local endpoints, so you can debug without being affected by the deployment container configurations.

-To learn more about debugging with the HTTP server, see [Debug scoring script with Azure Machine Learning inference HTTP server](how-to-inference-server-http.md).
+For more information about debugging with the HTTP server, see [Debug scoring script with Azure Machine Learning inference HTTP server](how-to-inference-server-http.md).

 ### Local debugging with local endpoint

-For local debugging, you need a model that's deployed to a local Docker environment.
+For local debugging, you need a model deployed to a local Docker environment.
 You can use this local deployment for testing and debugging before deployment to the cloud.

 To deploy locally, you need the [Docker Engine](https://docs.docker.com/engine/install/) installed and running.
 Azure Machine Learning then creates a local Docker image to mimic the online image.
 Azure Machine Learning builds and runs deployments for you locally and caches the image for rapid iterations.